JamesMitofsky/Developer-Portfolio/README.md

-# James Tedesco's Dev Portfolio
+# James Mitofsky's Dev Portfolio

-This is the point of truth for the work, passions, and code-related pursuits of James Tedesco.
+This is the point of truth for the work, passions, and code-related pursuits of James Mitofsky.

 ## Installing / Getting Started